Igor Fokin

-Soon after word of his death spread, several fund raisers were held for his family by area street performers and members of the local community.
+Soon after word of his death spread, several fundraisers were held for his family by area street performers and members of the local community.
 On September 22, 2001, five years and one day after his death, a sculpture by Russian sculptor Konstantin Simun, modeled after one of his marionettes, was erected in his memory on the street corner in Brattle Square where he performed.